SEI-SEA-1-25/python-debug-activity-short-reading/README.md

 In this homework, you're going to write code for a challenge problem and answer some reading comprehension questions.

-You will practice these programming concepts we've covered in class:
+You will practice the following programming concepts:

 * Type conversion
 * Escape characters and string formatting